 Accessories can save you TONS of time and prevent headaches later.
 You can add accessories to products so when you add the product, it will bring in that accessory product too.
 An example would be when you bring in an in-ceiling speaker, you can add an in-ceiling speaker bracket, speaker case, speaker wire, and/or speaker wire.
 Spending the time to set these up will pay large dividends in the future.
 Add accessories from the product side bar within the quote.

-A visual approach to designing your quote, use whiteboards.
-Upload a floor plan (or any image/pdf) and mark it up by drawing locations, dragging in products, draw, and add text.
-A more visual quoting experience you can do live infront of your customers or back at the office.
-Getting started with whiteboards
+A visual approach to designing your Quote, use Plan Views.
+Upload a floor plan (or any image/pdf) and mark it up by drawing locations and dragging in products.
+A more visual quoting experience you can do live in front of your customers or back at the office.

-Take advantage of the report in the quote to see things like your product vs labor breakdown, margins across categories, systems and locations, actual vs. budgeted, add adjustments, and set up taxes.
+Take advantage of the Pricing Summary in the quote to see things like your product vs labor breakdown, margins across categories, systems and locations, actual vs. budgeted, add adjustments, and set up taxes.

 Set up the taxes for your quote so you can clearly communicate to the user, as well as accurately calculate your taxes.
 Do so from the quote settings and setting up the product and labor taxes.
 More about taxes

 Add adjustments on your project so you can give family & friends discounts or up-charge for doing work in the city.